Transportability of model-based estimands in evidence synthesis: Discussion: implications for guidance

-According to several authors, within-study randomization protects comparisons of relative effects from cross-study imbalances in purely prognostic covariates; these are not perceived to invalidate unadjusted comparisons.\cite{jansen2011interpreting,jansen2014indirect, phillippo2018methods, phillippo2016nice, dias2013evidencedos, dias2011nice, jansen2012directed, remiro2021methods, kuhnast2017evaluation} However, when the inferential target is a marginal effect, unadjusted comparisons rely on there being no cross-trial differences in marginal effect measure modifiers.
-If there is non-collapsibility, purely prognostic covariates may modify the marginal effect measure, as evidenced by the simulation study.
-As a result, cross-study imbalances in these covariates may induce bias.
-This would motivate the use of covariate adjustment in the absence of treatment effect heterogeneity at the individual level.
+In the context of the simulation study in this article, current guidance would deem use of the Bucher method sensible in the setting with individual-level treatment effect homogeneity, because there are no treatment-covariate interactions in the outcome-generating models.
+According to many authors, randomization protects comparisons of relative effects from cross-study imbalances in purely prognostic covariates; these imbalances are not perceived to invalidate unadjusted anchored indirect comparisons.\cite{jansen2011interpreting,jansen2014indirect, phillippo2018methods, phillippo2016nice, dias2013evidencedos, dias2011nice, jansen2012directed, remiro2021methods, kuhnast2017evaluation} Nevertheless, where the target of inference is marginal and there is treatment effect homogeneity at the individual level, this is only the case for collapsible measures such as the mean difference and the (log) risk ratio.

+When comparing marginal treatment effects across studies, the unadjusted approach relies on no cross-trial differences in the variables modifying the marginal measure.
+For non-collapsible measures such as the (log) odds ratio, purely prognostic covariates can act as marginal effect measure modifiers at the study level.
+Therefore, cross-study imbalances in these covariates can bias the unadjusted anchored indirect comparison, as evidenced by the results of the simulation study.
+This motivates the use of covariate adjustment to account for imbalances in purely prognostic covariates, even in the absence of treatment effect heterogeneity at the individual level.

+In the context of the simulation study in this article, current guidance would also consider use of the Bucher method adequate in the setting with treatment effect heterogeneity at the individual level and balanced covariate marginal moments.
+The marginal covariate distributions are identical across studies.
+As such, there is cross-study balance in the means and standard deviations of the (conditional) effect measure modifiers (and of the purely prognostic covariates).
+As evidenced by the results of the simulation study, such guidance only applies for the linear outcome-generating model with a directly collapsible summary measure.

+In the presence of treatment effect heterogeneity at the individual level, marginal effects for summary measures that are not directly collapsible, such as the (log) risk ratio and (log) odds ratio, generally depend on the full joint distribution of (conditional) effect measure modifiers and purely prognostic covariates.
+Therefore, even if marginal covariate moments such as means and standard deviations -- for all (conditional) effect measure modifiers and prognostic variables -- are perfectly balanced across studies, unadjusted anchored indirect comparisons can still be subject to bias.

+Another limitation of the Bucher method is that, generally, it is over-precise in the simulation settings with non-linear models and summary measures that are not directly collapsible.
+This may be the case, even in scenarios where the method is unbiased, e.g.~log-linear outcome model with the log risk ratio as the summary measure and individual-level treatment effect homogeneity.
+Moreover, the extent of over-precision apparently depends on the sample size of the index study.
+For instance, in a simulation study by Remiro-Az\'ocar et al. (logistic outcome model, log odds ratio as the summary measure, individual-level treatment effect heterogeneity and imbalanced covariate means), variance underestimation tends to become more problematic as the number of subjects in the index trial increases.\cite{remiro2021methods}